wultra/powerauth-webflow/README.md

 # PowerAuth Web Flow

-PowerAuth Web Flow is a federated authentication and authorization server for web application.
-It allows user authentication and operation authorization using OAuth 2.1 protocol, and it supports multiple authentication methods, such as username / password combination, PowerAuth data signature or SMS OTP.
+PowerAuth Web Flow is an authentication and authorization server for web applications.
+It allows user authentication and operation authorization using OAuth 2.1 protocol, and it supports multiple authentication methods, such as username / password verification, PowerAuth data signature verification (both online and offline), and OTP code verification.
+Web Flow supports multi-factor authentication and enforces Strong Customer Authentication (SCA) when required by the use case, e.g. in case of protection of PSD2 APIs.

-Typical use-case for the software stack is securing the RESTful API interfaces, or authentication / authorization for internet banking via central authentication / authorization component.
+The typical use-case for the software stack is securing RESTful API interfaces, or authentication / authorization for internet banking via a central authentication / authorization component.

 ## Documentation